JS-GodMode/Guess-my-number/README.md

 ## License

-This project is licensed under the MIT License.
+> This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.
+For more details, see the LICENSE file.

+**Usage Restrictions**: Forkify is available solely for viewing and learning purposes.
+No commercial use, resale, or teaching distribution is allowed.

 ## Acknowledgements

-* Inspiration for this project came from various classic number guessing games.
+- Inspiration for this project came from various classic number guessing games.

 Let the guessing begin!